-We employ a wide variety of teaching and learning methods including seminars and lectures, across the various modules of this course, depending on the nature and priorities of each module, totaling around 12 hours per week.
+- We employ a wide variety of teaching and learning methods including seminars and lectures, across the various modules of this course, depending on the nature and priorities of each module, totalling around 12 hours per week.

 - In addition to your time in class, you will be expected to engage in approximately 30 hours of self-study time per week.